Colombo crime family: First Family War (1960–1963)

 Profaci had become a wealthy Mafia boss and was known as "the olive-oil and tomato paste king of America".
-One of Profaci's most unpopular demands was a $25 monthly tribute from every soldier in his family.
-In the late 1950s, capo Frank "Frankie Shots" Abbatemarco became a problem for Profaci.
-Abbatemarco controlled a lucrative policy game that earned him nearly $2.5 million a year with an average of $7,000 a day in Red Hook, Brooklyn.
-In early 1959, Abbatemarco, with the support of the Gallo brothers and Carmine Persico's Garfield Boys, began refusing to pay tribute to Profaci.
+One of his most unpopular demands was a $25 monthly tribute from every soldier in his family.
+In the late 1950s, Frank "Frankie Shots" Abbatemarco, a caporegime (captain, or head of a "crew") under Profaci, became a chafed at the boss' tribute.
+Abbatemarco controlled a lucrative policy game that earned him nearly $2.5 million a year with an average of $7,000 a day in Red Hook.
+In early 1959, Abbatemarco, with the support of the Gallo brothers and Carmine Persico's Garfield Boys, began refusing to pay the tribute.

-By late 1959, Abbatemarco's debt had grown to $50,000 and Profaci allegedly ordered Joe Gallo to murder Abbatemarco in exchange for control over Abbatemarco's policy game.
-However, other versions of the story indicate that Gallo played no part in this murder.
+By late 1959, Abbatemarco's debt had grown to $50,000.
+Profaci allegedly ordered Joe Gallo to murder Abbatemarco in exchange for control over Abbatemarco's policy game.
+Other versions of the story indicate that Gallo played no part in Abbatemarco's murder.

-On November 4, 1959, Abbatemarco walked out of his cousin's bar in Park Slope, Brooklyn, and was shot and killed by Joseph Gioielli and another hitman.
-Profaci then ordered the Gallos to hand over Abbatemarco's son Anthony.
-The Gallos refused, and Profaci refused to give them the policy game.
-This was the start of the first family war.
-The Gallo brothers and the Garfield boys were aligned against Profaci and his loyalists.
+On November 4, 1959, as Abbatemarco walked out of his cousin's bar in Park Slope, he was shot and killed by Joseph Gioielli and another hit man.
+Profaci then ordered the Gallo brothers to hand over Abbatemarco's son Anthony.
+When the Gallos refused, Profaci refused to give them the policy game.
+This marked the start of the first war within the family, putting the Gallo brothers and the Garfield Boys against Profaci and his loyalists.

-On February 27, 1961, the Gallos kidnapped four of Profaci's top men: underboss Magliocco, Profaci's brother Frank, capo Salvatore Musacchia, and soldier John Scimone.
+On February 27, 1961, the Gallos kidnapped four of Profaci's top men: underboss Magliocco, Profaci's brother Frank, capo Salvatore Musacchia and soldier John Scimone.
 Profaci himself eluded capture and flew to sanctuary in Florida.
 While holding the hostages, Larry and Albert Gallo sent their brother Joe to California.
 Profaci's consigliere, Charles "the Sidge" LoCicero, negotiated with the Gallos and all the hostages were released peacefully.

-Profaci, however, had no intention of honoring this peace agreement.
-On August 20, 1961, he ordered the murder of Larry Gallo and Gallo loyalist Gioielli.
+Profaci had no intention of honoring this peace agreement.
+On August 20, 1961, he ordered the murders of Larry Gallo and Gallo loyalist Gioielli.
 Gunmen allegedly murdered Gioielli after inviting him to go deep sea fishing.
-Larry Gallo survived a strangulation attempt in the Sahara Club of East Flatbush by Persico and Salvatore "Sally" D'Ambrosio after a police officer intervened.
+Larry Gallo survived a strangulation attempt by Persico and Salvatore "Sally" D'Ambrosio at the Sahara Club in East Flatbush after a passing police officer intervened.
 Persico's betrayal of the Gallos earned him the nickname "The Snake".
 The war continued, resulting in nine murders and three disappearances.